KhronosGroup/glTF-Blender-Exporter/docs/developer.md

 ### File organisation and description

 The Blender glTF 2.0 exporter consists out of nine Python scripts in total.
 In general, the functions are separated into theses files by their tasks they have to process.
-The following sections give a rough overview, what these files and function do.
+The following sections give an overview, what these files and function do.

 #### __init__.py